Not only is this a spooky cartoon, but the heavy is a gorilla… what more could you ask for?

 PLEASE NOTE: This cartoon contains ethnic depictions that some people would certainly find offensive, and you may not want to watch it if this sort of thing bugs you.

-Read more about this cartoon at the Big Cartoon Database.
+You can read more about this cartoon on The Big Cartoon Database here.

 THE CARTOON CRYPT: Betty Boop with Henry, the World’s Funniest American (1935)